ravi-rajyaguru15/Project-03-terraform-cicd-observability-pipeline/README.md

 ## Project Overview

-This project represents a production-style infrastructure pipeline, using Terraform to provision AWS infrastructure, GitHub Actions for CI/CD automation, and observability tools to monitor application and system health.

-The k8s objects needs to be deployed manually for the first time just like Project 2.
-After that, on any code change pushed on git repository triggers and automates the end-to-end deployment of a full-stack web application onto an EKS cluster, with persistent storage and network routing.

-The workflow is fully automated:
-Just push code to main branch and GitHub Actions takes care of provisioning, deploying, and verifying.
+This project is the culmination of a three-stage DevOps transformation system, integrating all foundational elements of modern cloud infrastructure, automation, and operations.
+It takes the multi-service web application containerized and orchestrated in earlier projects, and builds a production-grade platform around it — fully automated, reproducible, and observable.

+All infrastructure provisioning is handled through Terraform, which defines and deploys the EKS cluster, VPC, subnets, IAM roles, and load balancers.
+On top of that, GitHub Actions orchestrates an end-to-end CI/CD pipeline that builds, tests, and deploys Kubernetes resources to the live cluster with zero manual intervention.
+The k8s objects needs to be deployed manually for the first time just like Project 2, after that GitHub Actions can take over any further changes.

+For deployment, the application components (Java web app, MySQL, RabbitMQ, Memcached) are deployed into EKS via modular YAML manifests, and exposed to the internet via an Ingress controller integrated with AWS ELB.

+Finally, Prometheus and Grafana are deployed to provide real-time observability into application health, pod performance, and system-level metrics — completing the loop from infrastructure to operations.

+This system mirrors how a DevOps engineer would structure and automate real-world application delivery at scale, combining provisioning, deployment, and monitoring in a clean, modular, GitOps-friendly setup.

 ---